skyhookml/www.skyhookml.org/docs/tutorial_detector.md

 ![](/img/tutorials/pytorch_train_training.png)

 From here, you can select a wide variety of options, like data augmentation steps to employ, the learning rate, etc. For now, just select an input Width/Height under Basic.
-If you're not sure what resolution to use, start with 416x416.
+If you're not sure what resolution to use, start with the default of scaling the larger dimension to 640 pixels.
 Then, press Save.

 Now, select the train node from the table, and press Run.
 Hopefully everything works, and you should be able to monitor the training progress and visualize the training and validation loss: